DiegoFCJ/E-commerce/README.md

 **Version:** 0.0.1

-OfficeOasis is a frontend project built with Angular, designed to provide a seamless and dynamic user experience for office management tools.
+OfficeOasis is project designed to provide a seamless and dynamic user experience for office management tools.
 With a modern UI and server-side rendering capabilities, OfficeOasis offers fast load times and efficient interactions.
 The application is enhanced with a range of UI and data visualization components, and uses a custom favicon to give it a distinctive look.

-## 📸 Project Overview

-> **Add screenshots or videos here** to give users a visual overview of the application.
-Screenshots of main interfaces or data visualizations are recommended.

 ## 🚀 Technologies Used